PopnPrimp/popgym/resources.md

 ### Physical Self-Defense
 * [Trans Boxing](https://www.transboxing.org/)- Boxing classes and resources for Trans and NB folk
+* [Queer Fight School]- Classes for Women, GNC, and Trans folk every Friday at 7:30 at the [Physical Culture Collective(http://www.physicalculturecollective.com/).
 * [Traditional Okinawan Karate School](http://www.tokarate.com/)- Affordable karate in East Williamsburg, with classes for Queer folk and/or Women
 * [Rev Fitness](http://www.revolutionaryfitness.org/)- Affordable and rad fitness in East Harlem
 * [Center for Anti-Violence Education](https://caeny.org/)- Self-Defense and De-escalation classes for Femme, Queer and/or Trans folk